All Saints' Church, Pontefract

-The Church of All Saints in Pontefract, West Yorkshire, England is an active Church of England parish church in the archdeaconry of Leeds and the Diocese of Leeds.
+The Church of All Saints in Pontefract, West Yorkshire, England is an active Church of England parish church in the archdeaconry of Pontefract and the Diocese of Leeds.
 The church consists of two structures, an outer church constructed in the 14th and 15th century and ruined in the English Civil War and a smaller inner church completed in the late 1960s.
 The church has been Grade II* listed since 29 July 1950.
 The church is one of two Anglican churches in the town centre; the other being St Giles'.

 History

 The outer structure dates from the 14th and 15th century.
 The church was held by the Royalists at the beginning of the English Civil War; in December 1644 the Parliamentarians besieged the church which was held by the Royalists armed with 11 cannons.
 In the siege by Parliamentarians, the church suffered extensive damage with 60 18lb cannonballs being fired in one day from Monkhill.
 In June 1645, the church now under the occupation of Parliamentarians was besieged by Royalists who occupied Pontefract Castle.
 In defending the church the Parliamentarians made defenses within the already ruined church and pillaged the church of its materials.
 By 1649 the church roof had been completely removed.
+After its partial destruction, church services had to be held in St Giles' Church in the town; St Giles was previously a chapel of ease to All Saints, but St Giles became the de facto church in the town.